bloodmc/GriefDefenderDoc/docs/wiki/basic/Storage.md

 **Configuring the database**

 ### Database Address
 The database address and port.
-Use format `host:porta`.
+Use format `host:port`.
 MySQL and MariaDB default port to 3306 `address=localhost`